-The experiential course implements synchronous and asynchronous in virtual environment for lectures, presentations, supervised and unsupervised trading.
+The experiential course implements in-person, synchronous and asynchronous in virtual environment for lectures, presentations, supervised and unsupervised trading.
 The class meets once per week for a three-hour session.
-Classes and trading sessions conducted virtually.
-Supervised trading and weekly trading cases (see below) performed during class time and TA(s) office hours; students justifying their trading positions/decisions using due diligence and market microstructure.
+Supervised trading and weekly trading cases (see below) performed during class time; students justifying their trading positions/decisions using due diligence and market microstructure.
 The trading sessions systematically evaluated; trading strategies scrutinized during lectures.
-In addition, students are responsible for trading their portfolio a maximum of four hours per week (at times of their choice).
+In addition, students are responsible for trading their portfolios online for a maximum of four hours per week (at times of their choice and during markets hours).
 All trades logged to prevent falsification of trading histories.